heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## How QR codes work

-Many smart devices, such as iPhones, Androids, and tablets, have integrated QR readers into the camera feature or offer QR reader applications to download.
-The integrated QR readers and applications allow you to scan QR codes to open and view the desired information.
-Due to their two-dimensional design, you can scan QR codes vertically, horizontally, or at any angle becasue of.
+QR codes are scanned with smart devices, such as iPhones, Androids, and tablets, that have integrated QR readers into their camera feature or offer QR reader applications to download.
+These integrated readers and applications allow you to scan QR codes and view the desired information quickly.
+Due to the two-dimensional design of QR codes, you can scan them vertically, horizontally, or at any angle, making them convenient and versatile.

 ## Components of QR codes